 There is no need for a corner post if you have an L-shaped corner cabinet, an angled corner cabinet or a corner drawer cabinet.

 You May Also Like

 The Complete Guide To Standard Kitchen Cabinet Dimensions

 There you have it!
 Everything you need to know about kitchen corner posts.

-Ignore the corner post and you’ll have a poor functioning corner cabinet in your kitchen.
-Or one that just straight up doesn’t work.
+Ignore the corner post and you’ll have a poorly functioning corner cabinet in your kitchen.
+Or one that just straight-up doesn’t work! 😂

 Taking a minute to understand how they work and why you need one will mean your kitchen design can be fully functional. 👍

-- Can You Put An Induction Hob In A Stainless Steel Countertop?
+- Can You Have An Induction Hob Under A Window? – Advice + Tips

 Michael is a kitchen designer from the UK.
-He's been designing and project managing new kitchen installations for around 10 years.
+He's been designing and project managing new kitchen installations for over 10 years.
 Before that, he was an electrician and part of a team that fitted kitchens.
 He created Kitchinsider in early 2019 to help give people advice when it comes to getting a new kitchen.